Rice Lake, Minnesota: History

 Rice Lake was founded as a township in 1870.

 After portions of the township had been annexed by the city of Duluth, the residents began the process to be recognized as a city.
 On August 20, 2015, Administrative Law Judge Barbara J. Case signed an Order of Incorporation which allowed the township of Rice Lake to convert into the city of Rice Lake.

 In an election held on October 13, 2015, Rice Lake residents elected a mayor and members of the city council.
 The results of the election were certified.
 The township was formally organized as a city on October 22, 2015.

 Geography

 According to the United States Census Bureau, the township has a total area of 33.5 sqmi; 32.3 sqmi is land and 1.1 sqmi, or 3.43%, is water.

-Wild Rice Lake is partially located within the city of Rice Lake.
+Wild Rice Lake is partially located within the city of Rice Lake, giving it its name.

 Amity Creek and the East Branch of Amity Creek both flow through the city.

 The Lester River rises in nearby Gnesen Township and flows generally southeastwardly through the city of Rice Lake and Lakewood Township, turning southward as it nears Lake Superior.
 The river flows into Lake Superior in eastern Duluth.